cypress1980/browser-automation-playwright/README.md

-# 🎭 Playwright Automation with JavaScript for LT Browser
+# 🎭 Playwright Automation with JavaScript : How to Work With Browsers in Playwright?

 This repository demonstrates how to automate browser interactions using [Microsoft Playwright](https://playwright.dev/) with JavaScript.